 6. MUSEUM-WORTHY SÉANCES

 Georgiana Houghton was an artist who became interested in spiritualism in the early 1860s after the death of her younger sister.
 It didn't take long for Houghton to combine her two interests, channeling creative spirits during séances to create watercolors and other works of art.
 Though she originally said that dead family members helped guide her hand, Houghton later claimed to have contacted Renaissance artists Titian and Correggio.
-Whether or not her works were the result of the afterlife, they're still relevant today—her art was exhibited at a prestigious London gallery just earlier this year.
+Whether or not her works were the result of the afterlife, they're still relevant today—her art was exhibited at a prestigious London gallery in 2016.

 7. THE BLACK HAWK SÉANCES

 In 1913, Mother Leafy Anderson founded the Eternal Life Christian Spiritualist Association in Chicago, an organization partly founded on the messages she brought from her spirit guide, Black Hawk, a leader of the Sauk tribe, during religious séances.
 Anderson never knew Black Hawk—he died in 1838, nearly 50 years before she was born.
 Anderson herself died in 1927, but the word she brought from Black Hawk stuck—some faiths still channel Black Hawk to this day.

 Lest you think that séances are ancient history—a silly diversion for people unenlightened by technology—consider Spirit of Diana, a 2003 pay-per-view event in which British mediums Craig and Jane Hamilton-Parker claimed to have contacted Princess Diana.
 The things Diana "revealed" weren’t exactly shocking or personal: The mediums claimed she said she was “having fun” in the afterlife, chilling with Mother Teresa.
 She had planned on marrying Dodi Fayed, and was still watching over her sons.

 A version of this story originally ran in 2016; it has been updated for 2021.